kg4ydw/noacli/documentation/Readme.md

     Filtercol may be a (1 based) column index or the first match in headers

 `--mask` or `--mask=nlines`
-    Forces --fixed; Read the whole table (or just nlines) up front and use a mask algorithm to split fixed width tables, looking for columns with only whitespace (or delimiters if specified, e.g. --delimiters=-=+: )
+    Forces --fixed; Read the whole table (or just nlines) up front and use a mask algorithm to split fixed width tables, looking for columns with only whitespace (or delimiters if specified, e.g. --delimiters=-=+: ) and merge in any extra columns with --columns= (negative values to remove column seperations)

 Like qtail, table also accepts the --file and --files options when used inside noacli.